FAIR-Chem/fairchem/_sources/autoapi/core/models/equiformer_v2/trainers/energy_trainer/index.rst

    :param logger: Type of logger to be used.
                   (default: :obj:`wandb`)
    :type logger: str, optional
+   :param local_rank: Local rank of the process, only applicable for distributed training.
+                      (default: :obj:`0`)
+   :type local_rank: int, optional
    :param amp: Run using automatic mixed precision.
                (default: :obj:`False`)
    :type amp: bool, optional
+   :param cpu: If True will run on CPU.
+Default is False, will attempt to use cuda.
+   :type cpu: bool
+   :param name: Trainer name.
+   :type name: str
    :param slurm: Slurm configuration.
 Currently just for keeping track.
                  (default: :obj:`{}`)
    :type slurm: dict
+   :param gp_gpus: Number of graph parallel GPUs.
+   :type gp_gpus: int, optional
+   :param inference_only: If true trainer will be loaded for inference only.
+                          (ie datasets, optimizer, schedular, etc, will not be instantiated)
+   :type inference_only: bool

    .. py:method:: load_extras()